Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

-\begin{dfn} A subset $A$ of $X$ is called \emph{weakly timelike intercepting} if for any pair of points $x \ll z$ in $X$ there is a point $y\in A$ which satisfies one of the following conditions \begin{enumerate} \item $z\leq y$ \item $x \leq y \leq z$ and $d(x,z) = d(x,y)+d(y,z)$ \item $y \leq x$ \end{enumerate} \end{dfn} Such subsets have the following property relevant to the triangle inequality. \begin{lem} Let $A\subset X$ be weakly timelike intercepting.
+\begin{dfn} A subset $A$ of a causal Lorentzian pre-length space $X$ is called \emph{weakly timelike intercepting} if for any pair of points $x \ll z$ in $X$ there is a point $y\in A$ which satisfies one of the following conditions \begin{enumerate} \item $z\leq y$ \item $x \leq y \leq z$ and $d(x,z) = d(x,y)+d(y,z)$ \item $y \leq x$ \end{enumerate} \end{dfn} Such subsets have the following property relevant to the triangle inequality. \begin{lem} Let $A$ be a weakly timelike intercepting subset of a causal Lorentzian pre-length space $X$.
 Then for every pair of points $x \ll z$ in $X$ there is a point $y\in A$ with